Yostky/FreeFire/README.md

 brew services stop mysql - stops the mysql server with homebrew

 brew services list - how to check if the server is running

 mysql -u root -p -------- this opens the mysql dashboard. the password is han's favorite place

+Resume generator idea:

+Need a way to import PDFs, scrape the text off of them, then transmit that data to a new PDF in the format provided by the website.